 For us in South Australia, paralysis tick cover is unnecessary, and in fact it would be nice to remove it completely from our plans.
 For the eastern states, pay particular attention to the sub limits if you live in a paralysis tick-prone area such as near bushland.

 Neither PetPlan / Petcover or Knose have paralysis tick sublimits.

 Cruciate Ligament Conditions Limit

 This one’s very important if you have a dog over 15-20kg.
 For larger dogs, better surgical techniques for cruciate surgery have dramatically increased the price of repair, and insurance companies have tried to limit their losses.
-Only PetPlan offer enough to choose a specialist surgeon, but a limit of $2600 + copayment should be enough for TPLO surgery in a clinic like ours.
+The standard limit of $2600 + copayment should be enough for TPLO surgery in a clinic like ours.

 Cats almost never have cruciate ligament problems.
-Don’t forget to get your vet to fill out a Cruciate Ligament Exam Form when you start dog cover so you don’t have a 6-month waiting period for claims.
+When possible, don’t forget to get your vet to fill out a Cruciate Ligament Exam Form when you start dog cover so you don’t have a 6-month waiting period for claims.

 Consultation Fee Limit

-I’m not happy about the new $300 limit for consultation fees (that’s only five a year), but all except PetPlan do it.
+I’m not happy about the new $300 limit for consultation fees (that’s only five a year), but all except PetPlan / Petcover and Knose* do it.
 After you’ve spent the $300, you’ll still be able to claim medicines and eligible procedures, but not the visit fee itself.
 Bupa also have a sublimit of $500 for skin conditions: worth avoiding for owners of breeds prone to dermatitis.